UniversalDependencies/udw26/cfp.md

 Accepted papers will be presented as oral or poster presentations.
 The mode of presentation will be determined by the workshop chairs and does not reflect the quality of the submission.

+UDW 2026 will primarily be an in-person event, but online participation will also be possible for the participants who cannot travel to the conference.

 Accepted papers will be published in the LREC 2026 Workshop Proceedings.